AdobeDocs/release-notes.en/current.md

 Update: **August 22, 2024**

-New video [playlists](https://experienceleague.adobe.com/en/playlists) are new on Experience League.
+New video [playlists](https://experienceleague.adobe.com/en/playlists) are available on Experience League.
 A playlist is a curated collection of videos designed to quickly help you gain the skills and knowledge you seek.

 Playlist features include: